elliotwaite/electric-field-plots/README.md

 # circle

 A ring of negative charges.
-Inside the ring the charges almost perfectly cancel each other out, and the field is very weak, while outside the ring the field is very strong.
+Inside the ring the charges almost perfectly cancel each other out and the field is very weak, while outside the ring the field is very strong.
 If the ring were made of a continuous uniform charge, instead of discrete charges, the field inside would be zero everywhere.
 <img src="https://raw.githubusercontent.com/elliotwaite/electric-field-plots/master/circle.png" width="100%" />